tdoan5/ML5800/README.md

 ##### *for example*:

-if you pick `localPort` as `8880` on your computer, and the Jupyter Notebook app opens on Erdos with remotePort `8890`, you will enter the follow command in a new terminal on your `local computer`:
+if you pick `localPort` as `8880` on your computer, and the Jupyter Notebook app opens on Erdos with `remotePort` in the step 2 is `8890`, you will enter the follow command in a new terminal on your `local computer`:

 ###### `ssh -N -L localhost:8880:localhost:8890 username@erdos.dsm.fordham.edu`